milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Ingram/Milk and honey.md

 *Ingram stops me just as I reach for one of the mugs, halting me right in my tracks.*

-*With a jar of honey in hand, he stirs a dollop into each of our mugs, the golden texture disappearing into the creamy milk.
-Once the honey is dissolved, he passes a mug over to me.*
+*With a jar of honey in hand, he stirs a dollop into each of our mugs, the golden texture disappearing into the creamy milk.*

+*Once the honey is dissolved, he passes a mug over to me.*

-Ingram: "You like sweet tasting things, right?
-There wasn't any sweetener in it, so I mixed some honey in for you."
+Ingram: "It wasn't sweetened yet.
+I just mixed some honey in."

-Emi: "Oh, thank you!"
+Emi: "Oh, thank you."

 Ingram: "Of course, I wouldn't want you spitting it out all over the kitchen."

 Emi: "Hey, I wouldn't do that!
 You went through all that effort of preparing it for me after all."

-Ingram: "Okay, but you'd make a face for sure."
+Ingram: "Okay, but you'd make a face for sure, knowing your sweet tooth."

 Emi: ". . .I can't deny that."

 Ingram: "I thought so."

-*Ingram smiles as he indulges in his drink.
+*Ingram smiles as he tastes his drink.
 I follow suit, bringing the mug to my lips.
 After blowing a bit, I take a generous sip.*

-*The warmth of the milk envelops my taste buds, carrying with it the rich, earthy notes of cloves.
-There's a subtle sweetness from the cinnamon and honey, and a gentle heat from the ginger.
+*The warmth of the milk envelops my taste buds, carrying with it the rich, earthy notes of cloves.*

+*There's a subtle sweetness from the cinnamon and honey, and a gentle heat from the ginger.
 A hint of nutmeg adds depth to the flavour, while the vanilla brings it all together with its delectable essence.*

 Emi: "(So warm!
-It feels just like a hug.)"
+It feels so cozy.)"

 *I smile in delight, pleased by my choice to heat the milk instead of drinking it cold.*